wandb/tiny-ml/README.md

 You'll be able to run the sound_classifier notebook locally, or in colab:

-You'll need to create a new venve clone this repository and inside your python virtual env run
+You'll need to create a new venv clone this repository and inside your python virtual env run